Rambo III: Plot

 The Mujahideen in the village, led by chieftain Masoud, hesitate to help Rambo free Trautman.
-Meanwhile, a Soviet informant in Ghani's employ informs the Soviets, who send two attack helicopters to destroy the village.
-Though Rambo destroys one of them with a DShK heavy machine gun, the rebels refuse to aid him any further.
+Meanwhile, a Soviet informant in Ghani's employ alerts the Soviets, who send two attack helicopters to destroy the village.
+Though Rambo destroys one with a DShK heavy machine gun, the rebels refuse to aid him any further.
 Aided only by Mousa and a young boy named Hamid, Rambo attacks the base and inflicts significant damage before being forced to retreat.
-Hamid, as well as Rambo, is wounded during the battle and Rambo sends him and Mousa away before resuming his infiltration.
+Rambo and Hamid are wounded during the battle, and Rambo sends him and Mousa away before resuming his infiltration.

-Evading base security, Rambo reaches and frees Trautman just as he is about to be tortured with a flamethrower.
-He and Trautman rescue several other prisoners and hijack a Hind helicopter gunship to escape the base.
-The helicopter is damaged during takeoff and crashes, forcing the escapees to flee across the sand on foot.
+Evading base security, Rambo reaches and frees Trautman before he can be tortured with a flamethrower.
+He and Trautman rescue several other prisoners and hijack a helicopter to escape the base, but it is damaged during takeoff and crashes, forcing the escapees to flee on foot.
 An attack helicopter pursues Rambo and Trautman to a nearby cave, where Rambo destroys it with an explosive arrow.
 A furious Zaysen sends Spetsnaz commandos under Kourov to kill them, but they are routed and killed.
-An injured Kourov attacks Rambo with his bare hands, but is overcome and killed.
+An injured Kourov fights Rambo in hand-to-hand combat, but is overcome and killed as well.

-As Rambo and Trautman make their way to the Pakistani border, Zaysen and his forces surround them.
-Masoud's Mujahideen forces attack the Soviets in a surprise cavalry charge.
-Rambo takes control of a tank and attacks Zaysen's Hind gunship in a head-on battle with both vehicles firing high-calibre machine gun rounds, Rambo firing the tank's main gun and Zaysen unleashing volleys of the Hind's high explosive rockets and missiles.
-The final charge sees the two vehicles collide, but Rambo survives after firing the tank's main gun.
-After the battle, Rambo and Trautman say goodbye to the Mujahideen and leave Afghanistan to go home.
+Rambo and Trautman make their way to the Pakistani border but are intercepted by Zaysen and his mechanized infantry.
+Suddenly, Masoud's Mujahideen forces, including Mousa and Hamid, arrive to rescue them in a massive cavalry charge.
+In the midst of the battle, Rambo hijacks a tank and fights Zaysen's Mi-24 Hind-D, culminating in a head-on charge as both unleash their vehicles' weaponry on each other; Rambo survives by destroying the Hind-D with his tank's main gun before it can ram him, after killing Zaysen with the tank's machine gun.
+After the battle, Rambo and Trautman bid farewell to the Mujahideen and leave Afghanistan.